makrai/notes/kratzer88-stage-level-individual-level-pred.md

-apparent d i f f i culties with Wilkinson's and Gerstner and Krlfka's approach and argue that a Davtdsonlan treatment of the stage-levellindividual�level distinction might help us to overcome those difficulties.
+apparent d i f f i culties with Wilkinson's and Gerstner and Krlfka's approach and argue that a Davtdsonlan treatment of the stage-levellindividualalevel distinction might help us to overcome those difficulties.
-(a).Car:lson's+�ma lysiS--�----
+(a).Car:lson's+ama lysiS--a----

 ---

 .. ----

-�-
+a-

-�
+a

 ..

-�
+a

--�
+-a

 ----·